 Lebanon Road’s 2011 theme is “Greater Things.”
-For an introduction and video to this theme, click here.
-Each Thursday we are highlighting a different area in which we are striving for greater things.
+For an introduction and video for the theme, click here.
+Each Thursday, we are highlighting an area in which we are desiring greater things.